14 FAM 400

 a.
 State only:

-(1) For nonexpendable property: Integrated Logistics Management System’s Asset Management application is the only approved property accountability system for all Department of State assets (Web NEPA, ILMS and the Logistics Reengineering Application are being phased out with full deployment of ILMS overseas); and
+(1) For nonexpendable property: Integrated Logistics Management System’s Asset Management application is the only approved property accountability system for all Department of State assets;

-(2) For expendable supplies: The ILMS Expendable Management System and PASS Expendable Supplies Application are the approved systems (the PASS system will be phased out with full deployment of ILMS Expendable Management System).
+(2) For expendable supplies: The ILMS Expendable Management System and PASS Expendable Supplies Application are the approved systems (the PASS system will be phased out with full deployment of ILMS Expendable Management System); and

 b.
 USAID only: USAID missions will use the ILMS Management System.
 The State-approved property management system BarScan can also be used until such time as ILMS is deployed at posts.